alsameercooke657-maker/Career-Museum/README.md

 - Taking what's on my already pasted from the first slide and copying it, just removing some lines of code and editing.
   - (This was actually something I did for 11th Grade when making the Super Mario Bros recreation)
 - The AI was used for the very simple blocks of description on the films, just to summarize in less than like 10 words.

+Altogether, it was pretty seamless, although putting "/images" in front of the url was often inconsistent as previous models never requested that.